Eyewitness (British TV series): Format

 In the US, the series aired in primetime on PBS nationwide.
 When the series was released onto VHS following the original run of each season, the US version of episodes from the first two seasons featured brief behind-the-scenes "making of" clips, each lasting five minutes after the main program, with the UK version having this feature for episodes of the third and final season.
 In 2003, eight episodes of the series were released onto interactive DVDs that featured interactive links to brief clips from other episodes of the series during the main program.
 The UK narration was kept in the American releases of these interactive DVDs, which were distributed by the Library Video Company through its Schlessinger Media division.
 A few years later, continuing well into the early 2010s, a larger number of episodes were released onto DVD in the US.
 The US narration was included on these releases, as well as the first special as a bonus feature.

 There are also four Eyewitness Virtual Reality software titles based on the series: "Cat", "Bird", "Dinosaur Hunter", and "Earth Quest".
 One of these, "Shark", although seen on the elevator console, was never made.

 Eyewitness has also been dubbed into other languages for broadcast internationally, including Spanish, Italian, French, German, Dutch, Russian, Indonesian, and Finnish, among others.

 Episodes

-All original air dates are for PBS, as recorded in Newspapers.com.
-In the United States, production reports estimated that the series would air in fall 1994, though the series would ultimately premiere in April 1995.
-According to Christopher Davis, a founding member of DK who published with the company from 1974 to 2005, the Eyewitness television series "was relegated to some obscure kiss-of-death time slot" by the BBC on UK television.
 Episodes from the first two seasons aired in the UK on Disney Channel, sometimes earlier than their American counterparts.
+According to former DK executive Christopher Davis, the BBC "relegated [the series] to some obscure kiss-of-death time slot".